 There are a lot of things to consider when you decide to sell your house.
 Whether it be figuring out storage needs, scheduling open houses, or making home improvements, we understand this can be stressful.
 In many cases, a fresh coat of paint is a necessary improvement and also usually provides a significant return on investment.
-Selecting a paint color to compliment any staging you do can quickly give your house a cohesive design and accomplish an upgrade and making your house beautiful at the same time.
+Selecting paint colors to compliment any home staging you do can quickly give your house a cohesive design and accomplish an upgrade and making your house beautiful at the same time.

 While some may need to tackle major improvements and upgrades, a fresh coat of paint can provide a maximum impact for a relatively small project.
 Painting an entire house might not be cheap, but it’s one that you can do yourself and it’s less expensive than remodeling bathrooms or a kitchen, while still giving the entire house a fresh new look that can impress prospective buyers.

 Alongside painting, staging your house is another project that you can do yourself that has shown to have a positive impact on sales.
 Staging involves artfully arranging furniture and a curated selection of décor.
 This presents potential buyers with a clean, blank, but pleasant space, that they can imagine themselves moving into.
 When staging, the only items that remain in your house should be the ones that are absolutely essential to your day to day life and ones that add small touches of classic style and warmth to the space.